A bout of dog diarrhea (or cat diarrhea) can be an unpleasant experience for both you and your pet.

 Marshmallow derives its name from the Greek word althainein, meaning 'to heal'.
 Indeed this plant is one of nature's great soothing medicines.
 The toothed, velvety leaves of Marshmallow were used 2000 years ago in the Middle East to make poultices to alleviate inflammation, a practice still used in Arab folk medicine today.

-In tests, Marshmallow demonstrated significant anti-inflammatory activity.
 Both the roots and leaves contain mucilage, a gum-like substance.
 When mucilage comes into contact with water it forms a gel.
-This gel relieves inflammation and reduces irritation of the gastrointestinal tract by soothing mucus membranes present in the stomach and intestine.
+This gel reduces irritation of the gastrointestinal tract by soothing mucus membranes present in the stomach and intestine.

 Full Spectrum, Fully Un-Denatured

-Our extraction solvent (menstruum) consists of our own proprietary blend of organic vegetable glycerin (zero calories), apple cider vinegar, and crystal clear water which we ionize and purify through filters measuring one one-hundredth of a micron.
+Our extraction solvent (menstruum) consists of our own proprietary blend of organic vegetable glycerin (very low glycemic load), apple cider vinegar, and crystal clear water which we ionize and purify through filters measuring one one-hundredth of a micron.
 We do not extract with alcohol, which is harmful to dogs and cats, nor with heat which "denatures" the very herbal constituents that do the healing.

 Our herbs are organically cultivated (USDA Certified Organic or Wildharvested) to maintain purity.
 We then place them into our full spectrum extraction process one precious gallon at a time, at the peak of their potency cycle, agitating frequently for no less than a fortnight.